Jamie-Finn/Laravel-Stripe-subscription-billing/README.md

 	},
 ```

-You also have to add it the the providers array in app/config/app.php
+You also have to add it to the providers array in app/config/app.php

 ```
 'Laravel\Cashier\CashierServiceProvider'